Professor-G/pyBIA/docs/index.rst

     model = pyBIA.bw_model()

-This is our CNN model, which we can now use to classify any 50x50 image.
+With our model loaded, we can classify any 50x50 2-dimensional matrix using the predict function.

 .. code-block:: python

     prediction = pyBIA.predict(data, model)

-The data format must be a 2-dimensional array.

 Pages
 ----------------------